lukasnee/W25Q64_STM32H750VB-DevEBox/README.md

 DevEBox development board with W25Q64 (64 Mbit) QSPI FLASH and integrates various middleware to unleash the potential of the board.

-> Project is developed on WSL Ubuntu.
+Project is originally developed on Linux (WSL Ubuntu).
+See the [Development Guide](DEVELOPMENT.md) for instructions on how to build and use the bootloaders.

 ## Bootloaders